 Slip and falls are the number one cause of workers’ compensation claims.
-An estimated one out of every four work-related accidents result in a slip and fall.
+An estimated one out of every four work-related accidents results in a slip and fall.
 Of those incidents, 22% result in serious injury.

 If you are injured in a slip and fall accident or become the victim of workplace premise liability, there are immediate steps you must take to help protect your legal rights.
 As with any injury, if you are involved in a workplace accident and require emergency medical attention, call 9-1-1 or have someone call 9-1-1 for you.
 Then, if able, follow these next steps.

 Slip and falls are one of the most common accidents in the United States, resulting in more than 1 million emergency room visits each year.
-However, one out of four individuals who are injured in a slip and fall accident do not report the incident.
-While reasons range from where the accident happened to how the accident happened, most people do not report slip and falls because they do not realize the extent of their injuries.
+However, one out of four individuals who are injured in a slip and fall accident does not report the incident.
+While reasons range from where the accident happened to how the accident happened, most people do not report the slip and falls because they do not realize the extent of their injuries.

 Slip and fall injury symptoms often manifest several days, even weeks, after the date of the incident.
 Especially for head injuries, symptoms can be latent, yet life-altering.
 Therefore, it’s important to seek medical attention immediately after falling, even if you do not believe you have been injured.